Samsung Galaxy A3 (2015)

-The Samsung Galaxy A3 (2015) or Samsung Galaxy A3 2015 Edition is an Android aluminum smartphone manufactured by Samsung.
-It was introduced in October 2014, along with the larger and related Samsung Galaxy A5.
+The Samsung Galaxy A3 (2015) or Samsung Galaxy A3 2015 Edition is a low-range Android-based aluminum smartphone manufactured, developed and designed by Samsung Electronics.
+It was introduced in October 2014, alongside the larger mid-range Samsung Galaxy A5.
 Samsung Galaxy A3 (2016) is a successor to Samsung Galaxy A3.

 Samsung Galaxy A3 model SM-A300FU currently run Android 6.0.1 Marshmallow, however all other models can only be upgraded to Android 5.0.2 Lollipop.